A Quotient Homology Theory of Representation in Neural Networks: Relating the Overlap Decomposition and Homology

 \begin{theorem} (informal) The homology groups $H_k(\Phi(\mathcal{M}))$ are fully determined by the rank $\mathcal{R}_\Phi$ and the overlap $\mathcal{O}_\Phi$ decompositions. \end{theorem}

-This is already encouraging, but we have only described how to calculate the overlap decomposition.
+So far we have only described how to calculate the overlap decomposition.
 We have yet to describe a method to determine the rank decomposition.
 One suggestion is that we can treat regions in $\mathcal{R}_\Phi$ as contractible as in \citet{beshkov2024rank}.
 As stated in that work, this is effective for regions of rank zero and one but can fail to produce an accurate result for regions of higher rank.
 Fortunately, it turns out that if the intersections $\mathcal{M} \cap G^l_J$ are convex, then homology is invariant to the presence of low-rank maps and the overlap decomposition is sufficient to compute quotient homology, see \ref{Convex homology proof} for a proof.
 This leads to the second fundamental theorem of this work.

 \begin{theorem} Given a neural network $\Phi$ with a polyhedral decomposition $\mathcal{G}^l_J$ s.t. $\mathcal{M} \cap G^l_J$ is convex for any $G^l_J \in \mathcal{G}^l_J$, there is an isomorphism $H_k(\Phi(\mathcal{M})) \simeq H_k(\mathcal{M}/ \mathcal{O}_\Phi)$. \end{theorem}